Leonard Lake

-Leonard Thomas Lake (October 29, 1945June 6, 1985), also known as Leonard Hill and a variety of other aliases, was an American survivalist and serial killer.
-During the mid-1980s, Lake and his accomplice, Hong Kong-born Charles Ng, raped, tortured and murdered an estimated eleven to twenty-five victims at a remote cabin near Wilseyville, California, 150 miles east of San Francisco.
-Upon being arrested on unrelated charges in 1985, Lake swallowed cyanide pills that he had sewn into his clothing and died four days later.
-Human remains, videotapes and journals found at his cabin later confirmed Ng's involvement, and were used to convict Ng on eleven counts of capital murder.
+Leonard Thomas Lake (October 29, 1945June 6, 1985), also known as The Sex Slave Killer and Leonard Hill and a variety of other aliases, was an American survivalist and serial killer.
+He raped, tortured, and murdered at least eleven and perhaps up to twenty-five victims with his accomplice Charles Ng.
+They held victims at a remote cabin near Wilseyville, California, 150 mi east of San Francisco, between 1983 and 1985.
+Lake was never convicted of murder, as he took cyanide pills soon after his arrest on shoplifting charges and died four days later.
+Lake was not identified as a murder suspect until investigation after his death.

+Lake and Ng are sometimes referred to as the Sex Slave Killers because of the prolonged torture they imposed on their female victims which they often videotaped.
+Those tapes, along with human remains and journals, were used to convict Ng on eleven counts of capital murder in 1999.

 Early life

 Leonard Lake was born in San Francisco, California, the first of three children to Elgin Leonard Lake and Gloria May Williams.
-Lake's parents divorced when he was six years old, and her second marriage produced two half-sisters.
+Lake's parents divorced when he was six years old, and his mother's second marriage produced two half-sisters.
 The siblings moved in with their maternal grandmother after the divorce.

 Lake was reportedly a bright child, but developed an obsession with pornography after habitually photographing his sisters nude, which his grandmother apparently encouraged.
 Lake allegedly killed mice by dissolving them in chemicals, in the same manner he would later dispose of his human victims' corpses, and became fascinated with the idea of holding women captive after reading the John Fowles novel The Collector (1963) in his teens.

 After attending Balboa High School, Lake enlisted in the United States Marine Corps in 1964.
 He served two tours of duty during the Vietnam War as a radar electronics technician.
 During this period, Lake was first diagnosed with schizoid personality disorder.
 After what was termed a "delusional breakdown" in Da Nang, Lake received psychotherapy and, in 1971, a medical discharge.

 Lake settled in San Jose and enrolled at San Jose State University, but dropped out after one semester upon becoming enamored of San Francisco's hippie community.
 He moved to a commune in San Francisco and married briefly in 1969.
 The marriage dissolved, however, after his wife discovered that he was making and appearing in amateur pornographic movies, usually involving bondage or sadomasochism.

-For the next eight years, Lake lived at the Greenfield Ranch, a 5,600-acre back-to-the-land settlement near Calpella, north of Ukiah.
+For the next eight years, Lake lived at the Greenfield Ranch, a 5600 acre back-to-the-land settlement near Calpella, north of Ukiah.
 In 1975, he met and eventually married Claralyn Balazs — nicknamed "Cricket" — who accepted Lake's fantasies and appeared in many of his pornographic films.
 Lake's growing fear of impending nuclear holocaust prompted him to begin construction of a "bunker" on the settlement grounds until the owner of the property became aware of the project and ordered it halted.